daybologic/telegram-bot/README.md

 You will need this library and an API token from Visual Crossing in order to use this feature, if you plan to use the bot yourself, or develop the feature.

+#### XKCD

+The website [XKCD](https://xkcd.com) produces a regular comic, and each one is numbered.
+If you know the number of the comic, usage:

+/xkcd nnnn

 #### Miscellaneous

 ##### /me (ignored)